About the course

 The Nottingham Trent University (NTU) Admissions Team conduct an initial eligibility check, to determine whether you meet the application criteria.
 Once this is complete, both the University and the lead school will then consider your application, and agree whether to invite you to interview.

-Applicants selected for interview are always sent subsequent information about the interview process by e-mail.
+Once selected for interview, you will be sent any subsequent information about the interview process by e-mail.

-The interview process itself takes place at two separate assessment centres, one at NTU and one at The Redhill Academy (or a partner school which is offering a placement in your subject).
-The ultimate decision whether to make an offer of a placement is made jointly by NTU and the Director of Teaching School.
-The result of your application and interview will be communicated formally through the UCAS system by the University’s Admissions Team and the Director of Teaching School will always phone on the day of the interview with initial feedback.
+The interview process itself takes place at two separate assessment centres, one at NTU and one at the potential placement school.
+The ultimate decision whether to make an offer of a placement is made jointly by NTU and the Director of The Redhill Teaching School Alliance.
+The result of your application and interview will be communicated formally through the UCAS system by the University’s Admissions Team.

 School based interviews will normally take place over a single morning or afternoon.
-The interview typically includes a tour of the school with students, delivery of a 25 minute observed teaching activity and a 30 minute formal interview with the Director of Teaching School and a lead teacher (in the subject area under consideration) from one of the alliance schools offering a placement in that subject.
+The interview typically includes a tour of the school with students, delivery of a 25 minute observed teaching activity and a 30 minute formal interview.

 How school placements work

-With over 20 partner schools offering placements we are able to offer a real diversity of experience and setting to our trainees.
+With a wide range of partner schools offering placements we are able to offer you a real diversity of experience and setting if you train with us.
 We do take into consideration both practical and geographical logistics when placing our trainees in individual schools.
-Trainees may state a preference for a particular school at interview but whilst we will always consider requests we cannot unfortunately guarantee to match a trainee up to a particular school.

-Trainees spend all but the first half of the spring term in their main placement school.
-The second placement during the spring term gives the trainee opportunity to experience a different setting and school environment.
-We also provide opportunity for trainees to spend two days in a primary school and a day at Oak Field Special School to inform their general awareness of the different phases of the education system.
-Our trainees genuinely appreciate these opportunities.
-Trainees will gain teaching experience in KS3 and KS4 and where possible in KS5 also.
-All our trainees are given regular feedback on their teaching and formally observed a minimum of 13 times but most benefit from continuous observation and feedback and we ensure that all trainees have weekly meetings with their mentors to ensure they are fully supported and progress carefully monitored.
-Most of our schools also offer regular lunchtime drop-in sessions with ITT Co-ordinators.
-The Director of Teaching School and university tutors quality assure the training process at key points and help assess the progress of the trainee.
+You will spend all but the first half of the spring term in your main placement school.
+The second placement during the spring term gives you an opportunity to experience a different setting and school environment and gain experience in the other Key Stage at Primary.
+You will benefit from focus days at The Redhill Academy and the secondary school local to your placement school.
+All our trainees are given regular feedback on their teaching and formally observed a minimum of 13 times but our previous trainees would assure you that you will receive continuous observation and feedback.
+Weekly meetings with mentors ensure you are fully supported and progress is carefully monitored.
+The Director of Teaching School / RTSA School Direct co-ordinator and university tutors all quality assure the training process throughout and help assess the progress of every single trainee.

 There is a genuine ethos of partnership across our alliance as we come together very regularly through our CPD and training programmes and networks.
-Being part of a relatively large cohort of trainees is a key benefit recognised by all of our trainees and mentors.
 All RTSA staff, including our trainees, are able to access regular training sessions both in their own schools and through the RTSA, however we also have our own discrete School Direct Whole Cohort training sessions which allows our trainees to come together as a group on a regular basis to both further their training and to support each other.